nijaru/nijaru/README.md

 ## Hello there!

+---

-I'm a software developer from California.
+My name is Nick and I'm a software developer from California.

 - **interests**:
   - webdev, linux, networking, security, distributed systems